Don’t believe me?

-You can preview an invoice right before sending it to your client, to check that all financial details are in line with your client’s data.
+You can preview an invoice before sending it to your client to check that all financial details align with your client’s data.
 As well as snap a receipt with the phone camera and attach it to an expense.

 Preview invoice on mobile – Paymo